pkgw/worklog-tools/README.md

   page for the publication, if its `bibcode` is defined.
 * `bold_if_first_title` — a copy of `title`, but with markup to render it in bold if `mypos` is `1`, that is, you are the first author of the item.
-* `citecountnote` — text such as “ [4]” (including the space) if the item has 4 ADS citations; otherwise, it is empty.
+* `citecountnote` — text such as “ [4]” (including the leading space) if the item has 4 ADS citations; otherwise, it is empty.
-* `full_authors` — the full author list, with names separated by commas and non-surnames reduced to initials without punction; e.g. “PKG Williams, GC Bower”.
+* `full_authors` — the full author list, with names separated by commas and non-surnames reduced to initials without punctuation; e.g. “PKG Williams, GC Bower”.
 * `lcite` — a copy of `cite`, but with markup to make it a hyperlink to an appropriate URL for the publication, based on `arxiv`, `bibcode`, `doi`, or `url`.